Cap-Gap OPT Extension

 If eligible, you don’t apply for a new EAD and don't pay a new USCIS fee.
 Your employer can allow you to continue to work on the basis of the timely-filing of your H-1B petition while your OPT was valid.

-An updated “cap-gap” I-20 will reflect your extended OPT permission to work, either as a preliminary cap-gap extension until June 1st, or until September 30th if the H-1B petition has been receipted or approved.
+An updated “cap-gap” I-20 will reflect your extended OPT permission to work until September 30th if the H-1B petition has been receipted or approved.

 The earliest a “cap subject” employer can file an H-1 petition on your behalf is 6 months in advance of the requested start date, which means April 1 for the following October 1.